Dolná Strehová

 Dolná Strehová (Alsósztregova) is a village and municipality in the Veľký Krtíš District of the Banská Bystrica Region of southern Slovakia.

 Etymology

 The name comes from Slavic strъg-, strěg-: to watch, to guard.
 1245 de villa Stregowa, 1250 Stregoa, 1310 de Strigua, 1349 poss.
 Stregoua, 1393 Ztregua, 1461 Stregwa, 1487 Ztrehowa, 1808 sk.
 Dolnj Střehowá, hu.
 Asló-Sztregova and sk.
 Hornj Střehowá, hu.
 Felső-Sztregova.

 History

 The village belonged to many feudatory families.
 In 1534 it passed to Léva town (today Levice, Slovakia).
 In the 18th century it belonged to the Esterházy family.
-In 1920, by the Treaty of Trianon, it became part of the newly formed Czechsolovakia.
-In 1938, by the First Vienna Award, it was returned to Hungary until the end of World War II, when it became part of Czechsolovakia again.
+In 1920, by the Treaty of Trianon, it became part of the newly formed Czechoslovakia.
+In 1938, by the First Vienna Award, it was returned to Hungary until the end of World War II, when it became part of Czechoslovakia again.
 Since 1993, it is part of Slovakia.